 Dry food is the most popular type of cat food in the US.
 And you should probably throw it out today.

-The first thing to recognize about dry food is that it doesn’t have to be the status quo of cat food.
+The first thing to recognize about dry food is that it doesn’t have to be the status quo of feline nutrition.
 Dry food for cats has a relatively short history, catapulting from virtual nonexistence to the position of most popular cat food type over the course of just about seventy-five years.
 While it stands as the standard fare today, its artificiality and nutritional inappropriateness becomes ever more obvious.

 Dry cat food and dehydration